bmw-ece-ntust/internship/docs/Log Parsing with Self-Generated In-Context Learning and Self-Correction Paper summarize.md

 # Log Parsing with Self-Generated In-Context Learning and Self-Correction

-this paper introduces introduces AdaParser, an adaptive log parsing framework leveraging large language models (LLMs).
+This paper introduces introduces AdaParser, an adaptive log parsing framework leveraging large language models (LLMs).
 It addresses the limitations of existing log parsers by utilizing self-generated in-context learning (SG-ICL) and a self-correction mechanism to enhance accuracy and adaptability to evolving log data.

 Key contributions include:

-A tree-based parser for efficiency.
+1. A tree-based parser for efficiency.
-SG-ICL, which maintains a dynamic candidate set to guide the LLM in parsing evolving log data.
+2. SG-ICL, which maintains a dynamic candidate set to guide the LLM in parsing evolving log data.
-A template corrector that refines LLM-generated templates to reduce parsing errors.
+3. A template corrector that refines LLM-generated templates to reduce parsing errors.

 Extensive experiments on large-scale datasets demonstrate AdaParser's superior performance and robustness compared to state-of-the-art methods, even in zero-shot scenarios.
 The framework also proves generalizable across various LLMs, significantly improving their log parsing capabilities.

 ## Problem